 Call for applications are sent via email to all BSD graduate students.

 UChicagoGRAD is a one-stop shop of integrated services to help graduate students and postdocs navigate their academic and professional careers.
-Led by Sian Beilock, Vice Provost for Academic Initiatives, UChicagoGRAD programs provide flexible training that complements support in academic units.
+Led by faculty Director and Vice Provost Jason Merchant, UChicagoGRAD programs provide flexible training that complements support in academic units.

-UChicagoGRAD staff are committed to serving the graduate and postdoc community, focusing on recruitment; skills and experience; career development; and alumni engagement.
+The UChicagoGRAD team are committed to serving the graduate and postdoc community, focusing on recruitment; skills and experience; career development; and alumni engagement.

 Of particular interest to BSD students, UChicagoGRAD offers assistance in fellowship proposal development as well as resources for identifying other fellowship opportunities.